 A quick look at the race’s official course map shows that it is mostly counterclockwise, so if you’re aiming for your fastest possible time, do yourself a favor and stay to the left.
 The course shape can help divide the experience into three discrete sections to get your mind off the daunting task of running 26.2 miles.
 This division also allows the race to become a scavenger hunt for Chicago’s professional sports stadiums.

-The first is hallowed Wrigley Field, which is barely visible at the course’s northernmost point around mile 7.5.
-United Center is the second stadium, located at Adams & Damen or mile 15, the farthest west the course goes.
-The third is the White Sox’s US Cellular Field at mile 23.3, which means runners are just a 5K from finishing.
+The first is hallowed Wrigley Field, which is barely visible near the course’s northernmost point just past mile 8.
+United Center is the second stadium, located at Adams & Damen or mile 15.5, the farthest west the course goes.
+The third is the White Sox’s Guaranteed Rate Field at mile 23.2, which means runners are just a 5K from finishing.
 Right as runners reach mile 26, a quick look to the right will reveal the Chicago Bears’ Soldier Field, with the finish line beaming to the left.

 If sports stadiums don’t mean anything to you, the course still offers plenty to see.
-Around mile 4, you will run through Lincoln Park and if the timing is right, the leaves will light up the course with their orange and red autumn colors.
-Keep enough energy to party just past the 7.5-mile turnaround in Boystown, where crowds will be incredibly deep and incredibly vocal.
-Look out for Elvis at the Fleet Feet aid station in Old Town around mile 10.5.
+Around mile 5, you will run through Lincoln Park and if the timing is right, the leaves will light up the course with their orange and red autumn colors.
+Keep enough energy to party just past the mile 8 turnaround into Boystown, where crowds will be incredibly deep and incredibly vocal.
+Look out for Elvis at the Fleet Feet aid station in Old Town just past mile 11.
 The invigorating atmosphere will continue as you re-enter the Loop and spectators line the streets in large crowds.
 Many local high schools will bring their best cheerleaders to keep you going as you head west on Adams, past the halfway mark.

 In fact, the cheering is near ubiquitous, so find a way to prominently print your name on your singlet for a never-ending series of motivational boosts.